Winterizing A Home

 Electric heating systems

-Require no maintenance other than shutting off the power to the heating units.
+Requires no maintenance other than shutting off the power to the heating units or setting the t-stat to 50 degrees.

 Hot air heating systems: